oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 * Parameters of the original call
 * Environmental factors, such as IP address of the original caller
-* Any context that needs to be preserved in the call chain
+* Any computed context that needs to be preserved in the call chain.
+This includes information that was not in the original request to the external endpoint.

 Cryptographically protected Tx-Token ensure that downstream workloads cannot make unauthorized modifications to such information, and cannot make spurious calls without the presence of an external trigger.